viniclub867/viniclub867/README.md

 - 👋 Hi, I’m @viniclub867
-- 👀 I’m interested in mario bros
+- 👀 I’m interested in mario bros, sonic and other fucks
-- 🌱 I’m currently learning english
+- 🌱 I’m currently learning english and spanish
 - 💞️ I’m looking to collaborate on everyone
 - 📫 How to reach me ...